BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: The BenchPress System

 \item \textbf{Query Decomposition:} For nested or structurally complex SQL queries, BenchPress decomposes them into simpler sub-queries.
 Natural language descriptions are then generated independently and later reassembled, reducing cognitive load and improving annotation precision.

 \item \textbf{Human-in-the-loop Feedback:} At its core, BenchPress emphasizes continuous human oversight.
-Domain experts iteratively review, edit, rank, and flag unclear annotations produced by the model.
-This structured, iterative review phase ensures annotations meet enterprise-quality standards and reduces error propagation downstream.
-This reflects Google's "PAIR" principles~\cite{dixon2023pair} for responsible AI and supports findings that combining human judgment with AI outputs results in higher quality, robustness, and trustworthiness~\cite{amershi2019guidelines}. \end{itemize}
+Domain experts iteratively review, edit, rank, discard, or add priorities to the annotations proposed by the LLM, and can inject external domain knowledge or highlight common failure modes that the model typically misses.
+This structured, iterative feedback loop ensures that annotations meet enterprise-quality standards and prevents error propagation downstream.
+The approach aligns with Google’s PAIR principles for responsible AI~\cite{dixon2023pair} and is consistent with findings that combining human judgment with AI outputs leads to higher quality, robustness, and trustworthiness~\cite{amershi2019guidelines}. \end{itemize}

 This modular architecture enables BenchPress to support diverse workflows and database schemas with minimal reconfiguration, while explicitly leveraging human expertise to maximize accuracy and adaptability for enterprise use cases.